plone/volto/docs/source/developer-guidelines/contributing.md

 -   {doc}`./acceptance-tests`

+(contributing-final-advice-label)=

+## Final advice

-If after reading this you become hesitant, don't worry.
+If you become hesitant after reading the foregoing, don't worry.
-You can always create a pull request, mark it as "Draft", and improve the above points later, requesting help from the community.
+You can always create a pull request, mark it as "Draft", and improve these points later while requesting help from the community.

-Welcome to the Plone community, and thank you for contributing!